mdfaisalgithup/my-tour/README.md

 #### MyTour Feature
 - Users can login and view different packages.
 The entire website is protected.
 - Each user cannot add multiple emails.
 Homepage Some products can be viewed without login.
+- A user can go to the dashboard.
+User can book packages without login and register
+- Each product will be added on clicking the My Heart icon.
+Must login.
-- **Responsive Design:** Ensuring the website is mobile-friendly and works well across different devices and screen sizes.
+- Ensuring the website is mobile-friendly and works well across different devices and screen sizes.
-- **User Accounts:** Providing users with accounts to manage their bookings, save preferences, and view booking history.
+- Providing users with accounts to manage their bookings, save preferences, and view booking history.
 #### Technology use:
 - Html, css, Tailwind, Javascript, React, React Router, Express, Monogodb